5 simple ways to gain customer trust and confidence with text messages

 Important stats about modern consumer trust

+- 70% of consumers say trusting a brand is even more important today than in the past.
 In the past, trust was important to a brand.
-Research is now saying that trust is essential especially during the COVID climate.
+Research is now saying that trust is essential, especially during the COVID climate.

+- 1 in 3 consumers will stop buying preferred products if they lose trust in a brand.
 Wonder why attrition is running high?
-It may be due to a product change, leadership decision or data collection decision – resulting in loss of trust.
+It may be due to a product change, leadership decision, or data collection decision – resulting in a loss of trust.

 Why you should earn customer trust and loyalty